Phytone/Slither.io-Cheats/README.md

 # Cheats for Slither.io

-To use on TamperMonkey use
+To use on TamperMonkey use you can also copy the Javascript file and just paste it in the console

 ```sh
 http://slither.com/io